 - At the end of Moon Over Soho Lesley takes off her surgical mask and Peter's reaction is that the scars and wreckage left from Punch's possession of her means that what is left no longer qualifies as a face.

-- Not only does Omega from Doctor Who lack a face under his mask, but he doesn't even have a body.
+- Not only does Omega lack a face under his mask, but he doesn't even have a body.
 His willpower was the only thing that kept his existence.
 (The best part is, doesn't even realize he doesn't have a body anymore.
 When his mask is whipped off and it's all revealed he has a bit of a Villainous BSoD.)

 - The Headless Monks are another example, having no heads beneath their hoods.

 - At the season six climax of Stargate SG-1, master villain Anubis sheds his mask to the ascended Daniel Jackson, who reacts with considerable surprise.
 Not until partway through the next season would we find out what lies beneath his mask and cloak: a black, cloudlike energy form, the physical manifestation of the "half-ascended" Anubis.